 The White Pass and Yukon Route railroad

-This historic narrow gauge railway is one of biggest attractions in Skagway.
+This historic narrow-gauge railway is one of the biggest attractions in Skagway.
 Moore, the original homesteader, predicted not only that gold would be discovered in the Klondike, but that one day a railroad would stretch inland from his little cabin and wharf.
 Begun in 1898, the railroad was believed by some to be an impossibility.

 It gains 3000 feet in only 20 miles and was completed in just over two years.
 Vital to the mining industry for decades, it’s now chiefly a tourist attraction.
 The most popular excursion is a three and a half hour trip up to White Pass and back.
 It’s beautiful and dramatic, but very expensive, more than $110 per person.

 If you’re interested just in the scenery, you can take a bus up to White Pass for a third the price.
 On off days you can try to bargain for lower rates on these bus excursions.
 Another option, if you want the rail experience, is to take the train to the first or second stops, from which you can hike to Denver or Laughton Glaciers, then catch the train back.
 You’ll have to arrange pick-up times, so book these trips ahead.
 If you’re headed toward Fraser or Whitehorse, you can also use the train as actual intercity transportation.